 Decreased testosterone levels indicate partial or complete hypogonadism.
-In hypogonadism, serum testosterone levels are usually below the reference range.
+Serum testosterone levels are usually below the reference range.
 The cause is either primary or secondary/tertiary (pituitary/hypothalamic) testicular failure.

 Primary testicular failure is associated with increased luteinizing hormone (LH) and follicle stimulating hormone (FSH) levels, and decreased total, bioavailable, and free testosterone levels.
-Causes include: -Genetic causes (eg, Klinefelter syndrome, XXY males) -Developmental causes (eg, testicular maldescent) -Testicular trauma or ischemia (eg, testicular torsion, surgical mishap during hernia operations) -Infections (eg, mumps) - -Autoimmune diseases (eg, autoimmune polyglandular endocrine failure) - -Metabolic disorders (eg, hemochromatosis, liver failure) -Orchidectomy

-Testosterone, Total and Bioavailable, Serum

-Secondary/tertiary hypogonadism, also known as hypogonadotrophic hypogonadism, shows low testosterone and low, or inappropriately "normal," LH/FSH levels.
 Causes include:

+- -Genetic causes (eg, Klinefelter syndrome, XXY males) - -Developmental causes (eg, testicular maldescent) - -Testicular trauma or ischemia (eg, testicular torsion, surgical mishap during hernia operations) - -Infections (eg, mumps) - -Autoimmune diseases (eg, autoimmune polyglandular endocrine failure) - -Metabolic disorders (eg, hemochromatosis, liver failure) - -Orchidectomy

+Secondary/tertiary hypogonadism, also known as hypogonadotropic hypogonadism, shows low testosterone and low, or inappropriately "normal," LH/FSH levels; causes include:

--Inherited or developmental disorders of hypothalamus and pituitary (eg, Kallmann syndrome, congenital hypopituitarism)
+- -Inherited or developmental disorders of hypothalamus and pituitary (eg, Kallmann syndrome, congenital hypopituitarism)

--Pituitary or hypothalamic tumors
+- -Pituitary or hypothalamic tumors

--Hyperprolactinemia of any cause
+- -Hyperprolactinemia of any cause

-- -Malnutrition

-- -Excessive exercise
+- -Malnutrition or excessive exercise

 - -Cranial irradiation

-- -Head trauma

--Medical or recreational drugs (eg, estrogens, gonadotropin releasing hormone [GnRH] analogs, cannabis)
+- -Head trauma - -Medical or recreational drugs (eg, estrogens, gonadotropin releasing hormone [GnRH] analogs, cannabis)

 Increased testosterone levels:

--In prepubertal boys, increased levels of testosterone are seen in precocious puberty.
-Further work-up is necessary to determine the cause of precocious puberty. -In men, testicular or adrenal tumors or androgen abuse might be suspected if testosterone levels exceed the upper limit of the normal range by more than 50%.
-Monitoring testosterone replacement therapy: Aim of treatment is normalization of serum testosterone and LH.
-When undergoing testosterone replacement therapy, trough levels of serum testosterone should still be within the normal range, while peak levels should not be significantly above the normal young adult range.
+- -In prepubertal boys, increased levels of testosterone are seen in precocious puberty.
+Further workup is necessary to determine the cause of precocious puberty - -In adult men, testicular or adrenal tumors or androgen abuse might be suspected if testosterone levels exceed the upper limit of the normal range by more than 50%.

+Monitoring testosterone replacement therapy:

+Aim of treatment is normalization of serum testosterone and LH.
+When undergoing testosterone replacement therapy trough levels of serum testosterone should still be within the normal range, while peak levels should not be significantly above the normal young adult range.

 Monitoring antiandrogen therapy:

 Aim is usually to suppress testosterone levels to castrate levels or below.
 Evidence shows that lowering testosterone levels to less than 20?ng/dL improves patient survival and delays disease progression.

 In female patients:

 Decreased testosterone levels may be observed in primary or secondary ovarian failure, analogous to the situation in men, alongside the more prominent changes in female hormone levels.
 Most women with oophorectomy have a significant decrease in testosterone levels.

-Increased testosterone levels may be seen in: -Congenital adrenal hyperplasia: Non-classical (mild) variants may not present in childhood but during or after puberty.
-In addition to testosterone, multiple other androgens or androgen precursors, such as 17-hydroxyprogesterone (OHPG / 17-Hydroxyprogesterone, Serum), are elevated, often to a greater degree than testosterone. - Prepubertal girls: Analogous to boys, but at lower levels, increased levels of testosterone are seen in precocious puberty. -Ovarian or adrenal neoplasms: High estrogen values also may be observed and LH and FSH are low or "normal."
-Testosterone-producing ovarian or adrenal neoplasms often produce total testosterone values above 200 ng/dL. -Polycystic ovarian syndrome: Hirsutism, acne, menstrual disturbances, insulin resistance, and, frequently, obesity form part of this syndrome.
-Total testosterone levels may be normal or mildly elevated and uncommonly exceed 200 ng/dL.
-Monitoring testosterone replacement therapy: The only evidence-based indication for testosterone for women is for hypoactive sexual desire disorder/dysfunction.
-LABORATORIES Test Definition: TTBS Testosterone, Total and Bioavailable, Serum There are insufficient data for using testosterone for any other symptom/condition or for disease prevention.
-If it is used, then levels should always be kept within the normal range for females.
-Bioavailable or free testosterone levels should also be monitored to avoid overtreatment.
+Increased testosterone levels may be seen in:

+- -Congenital adrenal hyperplasia: non-classical (mild) variants may not present in childhood but during or after puberty.
+In addition to testosterone, multiple other androgens or androgen precursors are elevated, such as - 17-hydroxyprogesterone (OHPG / 17-Hydroxyprogesterone, Serum), often to a greater degree than testosterone. - -Prepubertal girls: analogous to boys, but at lower levels, increased levels of testosterone are seen in precocious puberty. - -Ovarian or adrenal neoplasms: high estrogen values also may be observed, and LH and FSH are low or "normal." - Testosterone-producing ovarian or adrenal neoplasms often produce total testosterone values above 200 ng/dL. - -Polycystic ovarian syndrome: hirsutism, acne, menstrual disturbances, insulin resistance and frequently, obesity form part of this syndrome.
+Total testosterone levels may be normal or mildly elevated and, uncommonly exceed 200 ng/dL.

+Monitoring testosterone replacement therapy:

+The only evidence-based indication for testosterone for women is for hypoactive sexual desire disorder/dysfunction.
+There are insufficient data for using testosterone for any other symptom/condition or for disease prevention.
+If it is used, total testosterone levels should always be kept within the normal range for females.
+Bioavailable or free testosterone levels also should be monitored to avoid overtreatment.

 Monitoring antiandrogen therapy: